eastgenomics/eggd_vcf_annotator/Readme.md

 ## What does this app output?

 This app outputs a bgzipped VCF file.
-The new fields in the vcf will be prefixed by "EGGD"
+The new fields in the vcf will be prefixed by "EGGD" unless specifically named otherwise in `fields` input.

+Important note: Only `FILTER=PASS` variants from the src vcf will be annotated in the output vcf

 ### This app was made by EMEE GLH